 Designing Chaos with Intention

 At Global Game Jam 2025, I helped make a fast-paced party brawler called Burst Your Bubble.
 I was the level designer, and going in, I had big ideas.
 I wanted to do something new and innovative, something that stood out.But once the clock started ticking, I had to let go of my ego.
 There just wasn’t time for overthinking.
 Instead, I focused on what felt good to play and tested constantly.
 I built a level with multiple routes, narrow chokepoints, and open chaos zones.
 I threw in teleporters for mind games and made sure the jump arcs and harpoon traps gave players tons of ways to create unpredictable moments.Of course, it only looked unpredictable.
 The design was driven by clear systems, which meant players still felt in control.
 That mix of tension and freedom gave skilled players the space to shine, while casual players could still have their big, cinematic win moments.As the jam wound down and other teams finished their games, people started walking around to try different projects.
 A lot of them came to ours and then came back multiple times after that.
 Some for revenge, others for the sheer fun of it.
-Seeing people crowd around our station, yelling and laughing as they played, was one of the best feelings I’ve had as a designer.Burst Your Bubble reminded me that good design doesn’t need to shout.
+Seeing people crowd around our station, yelling and laughing as they played, was one of the best feelings I’ve had as a designer.Burst Your Bubble reminded me that good design doesn’t need to be loud.
 If people are lining up to play again, you know you did something right.

 The Call